Chenyt-Dev/coding/AAA_No_Categories-101-200.md

 ### 149. Max Points on a Line
 * The idea is not complicated.
 Just need to be familiar with the slopes calculations.

+### 150. Evaluate Reverse Polish Notation
+* Just use a stack of numbers.
+* So far only 150.